HomeEDU-Carbon CreditsWhat is REDD+? Development, Issues, and Solutions

 Following the bad press coverage for REDD+ earlier this year, misconceptions about them and their associated carbon credits continue to bring the market down.

-But as what major industry experts pointed out, not all forestry projects are the same.
+But as major industry experts pointed out, not all forestry projects are the same.
 Some may have poor quality but many others still deliver significant positive climate benefits and sustainable development goals.

 Ultimately, there’s no single silver bullet for ending deforestation but carbon markets do have a crucial role to play here.
 They direct major investments and support toward REDD+ projects and programs worldwide.
 With that, REDD+ remains a vital tool in fighting climate change.